Before I can accurately share my Naked whey review with you, I have to reveal two important things.

 brag talk about their fitness too much, and/or find flimsy excuses to take their shirts off at every turn, are the worst.

-So when Naked Nutrition reached out to ask if I wanted to review their “Less Naked” Whey Protein powder, I hesitated.
 I’ve already made a career out of writing about how much I love fashion; writing about how much I love fitness too seems like a fast track to getting punched right in the face.

 But as someone who (please don’t punch me) does love fitness, the truth is that I’ve spent a lot of money on protein powder and other supplements over the years—and by “spent” I of course mean “wasted.”